 National Organizer Dara Cooper (she/hers)

 Based in Atlanta, GA; co-founder of the National Black Food and Justice Alliance.
-Dara has nearly 20 years of experience organizing, training, strategic thinking and planning, designing programs and providing thought leadership for transformative food systems work in Black communities throughout the U.S. Dara is the former director of the NYC Food and Fitness Partnership in Brooklyn, NY where she worked on creating and strengthening farmers markets for Black farmers, developing a community based local food hub design and creating a farm to headstart program in Brooklyn.
+Dara has nearly 20 years of experience organizing, training, strategic thinking and planning, designing programs and providing thought leadership for transformative food systems work in Black communities throughout the U.S. Dara is the former director of the NYC Food and Fitness Partnership in Brooklyn, NY where she worked on creating and strengthening farmers markets for Black farmers, laying groundwork for a community based local food hub design and creating a farm to headstart program in Brooklyn.
 Prior to this work, Dara led the launch and expansion of Fresh Moves (Chicago), an award winning mobile produce market with community health programming, which quickly became a nationally recognized model for healthy food distribution and community based self-determination and empowerment.

-Regional Organizer, East/West randolph carr III (he/him)
+Field Organizer, randolph carr III (he/him)

 randolph is a nomadic interloper. by day, he is an organizer, facilitator and grower, sowing seeds of discontent and cultivating a sense of imagination. by night, he's an unashamed dreamer, hopeful writer, and Lover of all things beautiful. he believes in the work of abolition and Black sovereignty. his experience includes supporting and developing the capacity of high school youth organizers; base-building and training communities around cop watch and alternatives to policing; and building organizational chapters, in new york and new orleans, for a national organization, BYP100. randolph is skilled in group facilitation, trained in conflict mediation, and in curriculum development. randolph leads the Alliance’s prison + food work and is integral in the land work as well.